tutoriel étui à couteau en cuir

 leather knife case

-Option B: Two-piece case flat
+Option B: Two-piece flat case

-Take the thickness of the knife (here 15 mm at the strongest).
+Take the thickness of the knife (here 15 mm at its thickest).
 Divide this figure by 2 (i.e. 7.5 mm here) and add 1.5 mm (i.e. 9 mm here).

 leather knife case